Assessment of need

 Currently, carers are not financially assessed and are not required to pay a contribution towards services they receive from Adult Social Care.

-The links below give you examples of the questions that will be asked during your assessment, you can use these to help you prepare ahead of an assessment.
+The links below give you examples of the questions that will be asked during your assessment, you can use these to help you prepare.

 Customer assessment Carers assessment - more informationCarers assessment - what to expect